 He has published more than 60 journal articles and book chapters.
 He is on the editorial boards of Social Service Review, Journal of the Society for Social Work and Children and Youth Services Review.

 Until recently, Guo was a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
 He has received many awards for his teaching:

 - Dean’s Recognition of Teaching Excellence in the School of Social Work at UNC at Chapel Hill for academic years 2004-05, 2005-06, 2006-07, 2008-09, 2009-10.

 - 2010 Distinguished Teaching Award for Post-Baccalaureate Instruction, UNC at Chapel Hill.
 Read more.

-You can access his personal website by clicking here.
+You can visit his Washington University in St. Louis website by clicking here.